 Note: If you get an error message, make sure that your hosting setup allows you to create subdomains …

 (Contact your web host if you get error messages)

-You can also easily remove a subdomain using the cPanel Subdomains function.
+You can also easily remove a subdomain using the Subdomains feature.

 How To Delete Subdomains

-To delete your subdomain, go to the Subdomains > Modify a Subdomain area, select the domain you want to delete and click Remove …
+To delete subdomains, go to the Subdomains > Modify a Subdomain section, locate the item you would like to delete and click Remove …

 If you are sure that you want to permanently remove the subdomain, click on the ‘Delete Subdomain’ button …

 (Confirmation of permanent Subdomain removal)